tnomedialab/dash-srd.js/README.md

 Dash-srd.js is designed as a wrapper around Dash.js (based upon version 1.5.0).
 It parses the spatial segments from a MPD file and feeds the relevant part for a segment as an object to a Dash.js instance.
 Therefor, Dash.js is slightly modified to be able to handle a MPD object as input.
 On top of the standard, the dash-srd.js player makes two assumptions.
 The first assumption is that the legacy content for the fallback layer is in the first AdaptationSet of the manifest file.
 And the second, that is there is a separate AdaptationSet for the audio of the fallback layer, this will be in de second AdaptationSet of the manifest file.

 ## License
 Please view the license in the LICENSE.md file.
-This software may be subject to other third party and contributor rights, including patent rights, and no such rights are granted under this license.

 ## Quick Start for Users